dyne/docs/src/tomb/docs/manpage.md

 * cloak
-  Hides a tomb key (_-k_) inside a _long plain-text file_ (first argument) using _steganography_: the text will change in a way that can hardly be noticed by human eye and hardly detected by data analysis.
-This option is useful to backup tomb keys in unsuspected places; it depends from the availability of _cloakify_ and consequently _python2_.
-This function does not support asymmetric encryption using the _-g_ flag.
+  Cloaks a tomb key (_-k_) disguising it as a text file using a cipher from _extras/cloak/ciphers_ (second argument) using _cloakify_.
+This option is useful to backup tomb keys in unsuspected places; it needs _extras/cloak_ installed and _python3_.

 * uncloak
-  This command recovers from long plain-text files the keys that were previously hidden into them using _cloak_.
-Cloak requires a key filename (_-k_) and a _plain-text_ file (first argument) known to be containing a key.
-If the right key password is given, the key will be exhumed.
-If the password is not known, it is quite hard to verify if a key is buried in a text or not.
+  Recovers a tomb key from a cloaked text file.
+Uncloak requires a text file (first argument), a cipher file (second argument) and optionally an output file (third argument).
+If the first two parameters are correct then the output will be a valid tomb key file restored from cloak.

 <a name="options"></a>